What role does an open-ended question play in helping you create the right blog posts and encouraging audience engagement? Not much, right?

 We’re living in an age of advocacy and influence when it comes to a killer engagement strategy.
 Experts can become your brand advocates.

-Imagine how much impact you’d have if, for example, experts such as Guy Kawasaki, Pat Flynn and Lewis Howes tweeted your blog post to their fans.
+Imagine how much impact you’d have if, for example, experts such as Guy Kawasaki, Pat Flynn, and Lewis Howes tweeted your blog post to their fans.
 That would lead to tens of thousands of visitors to your blog in a day and an enormous boost in audience engagement.

-Recent research by Branderati revealed that brand advocates are 70% more likely to be seen as a good source of information by the people around them.
+Research by Branderati revealed that brand advocates are 70% more likely to be seen as a good source of information by the people around them.

 Where else can you promote your brand, if not on social media networks?
 When you connect with experts, they can promote your content on the top social media networks, thereby driving quality traffic to your blog and leads to your business.
 They’ll also help you sell more of your products in the process.